Code-Institute-Submissions/monkee-business/README.md

 ## Testing ##

 This project was a pain-staking process as I literally tested every change to both HTML and CSS.
 I began with the header and ran into problems with the logo.
 I had initially chosen an image of the band as the logo but this did not respond well when resizing to mobile so I resolved the issue by substituting an image of the Monkees guitar logo.
 Chrome developer tools were helpful when designing the footer as the content appeared out of line with the rest of the page.
 This was resolved by creating a wrapper (footer-container) with 0 padding.
 I tested that the link to the contact form in the footer was working and ensured there was email validation in the newsletter sign up section.
 I verified that links to Social Media were functioning correctly.
+It had been my plan to have an image as a background on the Home page but the one I selected wasn't sufficiently high res so I abandoned it.
+It was then I came up with the idea of using the video element as a background and felt that was more effective and eye-catching.
+I ensured that the 'learn more' and 'read more' links opened in a separate tab.
+I tested that all links on the About page brought the user to the correct Wikipedia page.
+For the Music page I tested that all audio elements were working correctly by clicking on each one.
+I had a concern that the timeline might be too lengthy but was assured by my mentor that this was not an issue.
+For the Contact page, I tested the form by leaving some fields empty and omitting the '@' symbol in the email field and submitting.
+I was satisfied that the validation was working correctly.
+Having completed testing of all pages in the website, I ran the code through the HTML validator.
+This was a useful exercise as I had not spotted that I had 2 instances of 'h1' code on the Home and Contact pages.
+I rectified this by amending the headings in the body of the HTML.
+Also, the validator picked up that I had not included a heading for the About page so this was duly added.
+I then tested the website for responsiveness in the Chrome, IE, Mozilla and Safari browsers and was satisfied with the result.
+I retested all links in each of the Browsers and there was no issue.

 ## Deployment ##

 I went through the process of publishing my site on GitHub pages via the settings in my Monkee-Business repository.
+Link to project [here](https://amdavo4.github.io/monkee-business/)

 ## Credits ##